Didstopia/distro-mirror/README.md

 ## Known Issues

+- [ ] Image should implement a health check to verify that nginx is running
 - [ ] Mirroring immediately on startup should be optional and user configurable
 - [ ] Nginx should be started before verifying permissions, as permission verification can take a long time
 - [ ] Fancy index template paths should be user configurable, so they can always work with mirror specific templates (eg. Ubuntu)